 There are differences between high school and college accommodations.
 If you are a high school dual enrolled, middle college, or early college student, then you have to request accommodations through Support Services for your college classes.
 Please see the Differences Between High School and College Accommodations handout to compare the differences.

 All lots on campus have designated parking spaces for individuals with disabilities.
 Individuals must display the State of North Carolina "handicapped" placard to park in these spaces.
-If students or employees need temporary permission to use a handicapped designated space (i.e. while in process of applying or for short-term situations like a broken leg), please click on the link below and submit the form to the Department of Transportation.
+If students or employees need temporary permission to use a handicapped designated space (i.e. while in process of applying or for short-term situations like a broken leg), please visit to the link below and submit the form to the Department of Transportation.
 A-B Tech does not distribute placards or decide who receives them.

 Please refer all other parking questions to A-B Tech Police at (828) 279-3166.